 Introduction

 Sampling techniques involving environmental DNA (eDNA) were initially popularized by their ability to detect cryptic (Jerde et al. 2011), invasive (Ficetola et al. 2008) or endangered species (Olson et al. 2012) that traditional survey methods struggle to identify.
 In recent years, eDNA’s applications have grown to include the identification of temporal trends in the abundance of target taxa (Duda et al. 2021) or community composition (Bista et al. 2017), rather than presence/absence alone.
-Among other factors, differences in laboratory protocols (Kelly et al. 2019), spatial scale (Shelton et al. 2019), and the target taxon’s DNA shedding rates (Levi et al. 2019) eDNA samples, limiting eDNA’s ability to absolute biomass and abundance.
+Among other factors, differences in laboratory protocols (Kelly et al. 2019), spatial scale (Shelton et al. 2019), and the target taxon’s DNA shedding rates (Levi et al. 2019) introduce variability among eDNA samples, limiting eDNA’s ability to measure absolute biomass and abundance.
 Nonetheless, eDNA remains robust to directional changes, endorsing its value in tracking expected and unexpected fluctuations of a target population: Suchan et al. (2018) and Chang et al. (2018) used DNA from pollen samples to map the routes of migratory insects; Burgoa Cardás et al. (2020) developed eDNA protocols meant to track temporal variation of threatened populations of European eel (Anguilla anguilla); and Maruyama et al. (2018) used eDNA from water samples to document the reproductive migration of cyprinid Opsariichthys uncirostris uncirostris.

 The following project will use eDNA to analyze the population dynamics of coho salmon (Oncorhynchus kisutch) and the insect species they prey upon.
 Coho salmon are an indispensable component of the Pacific Northwest’s cultural and ecological landscape.
 They are an integral part of Indigenous fishing sovereignty, as members of the Coast Salish tribes have managed salmon for thousands of years (Caldwell et al. 2012).
-Coho salmon also establish connectivity between marine, freshwater and terrestrial ecosystems, supporting complex food webs (Schindler et al. 2003).
+Coho salmon also establish connectivity between marine, freshwater, and terrestrial ecosystems, supporting complex food webs (Schindler et al. 2003).
 Juvenile salmon feed primarily on invertebrate prey at the water’s surface (Buehrens et al., 2014), whose composition can be used as an indicator of stream health (Masese and Muchiri 2009).
 Thus, monitoring approaches that target both coho and their prey have high value in the management of freshwater ecosystems.
 The following project will ask: can a single eDNA sampling framework accomplish this goal?

-To improve the health of salmon populations in the Pacific Northwest, the 9th U.S. Circuit Court of Appeals (and later, the U.S. Supreme Court) confirmed that Washington state was financially responsible for removing hundreds of culverts that would otherwise block migratory fishes (Pease and White 2019).
+To improve the health of salmon populations in the Pacific Northwest, the 9th U.S. Circuit Court of Appeals (and later, the U.S. Supreme Court) confirmed that Washington state was financially responsible for removing hundreds of culverts that would otherwise block migratory fishes, including coho salmon (Pease and White 2019).
 To document community and fish passage changes associated with a recent culvert removal project in Padden Creek, WA, researchers in the Kelly Lab of the University of Washington have collected water samples containing eDNA from Padden Creek and additional creeks (restored or unrestored) in the surrounding watershed.

 Sampling conducted above and below a barrier to fish passage in Padden Creek presents a unique opportunity to capture aquatic insect abundance in the presence and absence of coho salmon.
 Juvenile coho salmon migrate downstream during late spring (April—June) while consuming aquatic and terrestrial vertebrates; spawning adults do not eat during their run upstream (Logerwell et al. 2003).
 This project will use eDNA collected from water samples upstream of the culvert at Padden Creek to assess how the abundances of common aquatic insect prey types of coho salmon are affected by different densities of juvenile salmon, and subsequent predation, throughout the year.
 Seasonal stochasticity in prey abundance, in the absence of coho salmon, will be documented downstream of the culvert within the same time frame.